YaelSegal/DDKtor/README.md

 ### run_script.sh:

 This script uses pairs of textgrids and wavs (must have the same name).
-Each textgrid must contain a window tier that define where the system should look for VOTs (this tier can contain more than one window).
+Each textgrid must contain a window tier that define where the system should look for VOTs and vowels(this tier can contain more than one window).
 This script runs CNN_DDK on the windows.
 There are 2 optional params for the script.
 The first one if the name of the window tier (default is window).